roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ## [Understanding the Technologies](#understanding-the-technologies)

-First lets understand the technologies that we want to leverage..
+First lets understand the technologies that we want to leverage.

 ### [LSP - the Language Server Protocol](#lsp---the-language-server-protocol)

 The Language Server Protocol was introduced to improve editor performance.
-Prior to LSP editors would have to execute binaries to do things like linting and formatting.
-With the advent of the LSP editors can get real-time feedback to the editor from a process which runs in the background.
+Prior to LSP, editors would have to execute binaries to do things like linting and formatting.
+With the advent of the LSP, editors can get real-time feedback to the editor from a process which runs in the background.

 NeoVIM added LSP support in version `0.5.0` and describes it as follows:
 > LSP facilitates features like go-to-definition, find-references, hover, completion,
 > rename, format, refactor, etc., using semantic whole-project analysis (unlike ctags).

-For each filetype opened if configured correctly, Neovims LSP client will connect to an LSP server and depending on the server, a number of features become available, for
+For each filetype opened if configured correctly, Neovim's LSP client will connect to an LSP server.
+Depending on the server, a number of features become available, for
 example:
 * completion
 * linting